antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

 * What stops these modules from being generated?

-- GHC/BaseInstances
-  This is a manual part of Base.hs
-  Bug in instance generation for partially applied type constructors (e.g. monoid instance for list).

 - Data/FoldableInst
   This is the manual part of Data.Foldable
   Instances for the option type.